Wondering how to get fit on a budget, and if it is even possible?

 Cycling:

-If you have an old pushbike gathering dust in your garage, dust it off, and hit the park.
+If you have an old pushbike gathering dust in your garage, dust it off and hit the park.
 You could even fit workouts into your day by cycling to work and back.

-If you’d prefer to exercise at home, there are some top qualities stationary bikes available that are budget-friendly.
-An indoor bike trainer stand is another inexpensive option.
-It will allow you to convert your pushbike into a stationary bike.
+If you’d prefer to exercise at home, some top-quality stationary bikes are available that are budget-friendly.

 You will also need a pair of comfortable sneakers.
 If you have a bit more money to splash out, you may want to buy cycling shoes.